linux-surface/surface-control/README.md

 ### Arch Linux

-You can generate a package using the provided PKGBUILD in the `pkg/arch` directory.
+You can generate a package using the provided PKGBUILD in the `pkg/arch` directory and install it using `makepkg -si`.

 ### Debian